-Finally, this plan builds on previous planning work (see Appendix B) and is the result of an extensive research and consultation process that included: background research on key existing work and promising policies and practices within California and across the nation; ongoing collaboration between the California Department of Education (CDE), the California Community College Chancellor's Office (CCCCO), and the State Board of Education; feedback from the CWPJAC; and engagement with interest holders across the state through focus groups and surveys.
+Finally, this plan builds on previous planning work10 and is the result of an extensive research and consultation process that included: background research on key existing work and promising policies and practices within California and across the nation; ongoing collaboration between the California Department of Education (CDE), the California Community College Chancellor's Office (CCCCO), and the State Board of Education; feedback from the CWPJAC; and engagement with interest holders across the state through focus groups and surveys.

 This plan is one piece of a larger vision for improving the CTE landscape in California.
-Shortly after this plan is published, the CWPJAC will launch a series of town halls across the state to share this plan with interest holders.
+The CWPJAC will launch a series of town halls across the state to share this plan with interest holders.
 These town halls will inform the development of state- and regional-level implementation plans that outline clear next steps for operationalizing the Vision for Equity and Excellence in CTE.
 These implementation plans will be accompanied by key resources developed to support effective adoption of CTE best practices and will be shared widely with practitioners throughout the state.